top of page

 Today Wheaton is known for its diverse cultures, ethnic restaurants and small businesses and for the area's longest standing shopping mall.
 Construction started on Wheaton Plaza in1956 and by 1960 it had become the largest shopping center in the Washington Metropolitan area and remained so until Tysons Corner opened in 1968.
 John F. Kennedy paid a visit to the mall during his 1960 presidential campaign.
 Today the mall is known as Westfield Wheaton and with dozens of new stores, restaurants and movie theaters it remains the biggest attraction of visitors to the Wheaton area.

-Wheaton is having a renaissance with the opening of more than 1500 new apartment units, the construction of a new library and recreation center, and the long-awaited development of the downtown triangle with a 15-story county office building and town "square."
-Click on this link to learn more about Wheaton's redevelopment.
+Wheaton is having a renaissance with the availability of more than 1500 new apartment units, the opening of the Wheaton Library and Community Recreational Center and the development of the downtown triangle with a 14-story LEED Platinum county office building and town plaza that is the site of the annual Wheaton Arts Parade & Festival.
+Click on this link to learn more about what's going on in Wheaton.